No One Reads My Blog – 10 Practical And Simple Solutions

 Check some of your existing blog post titles to see how they rate.

-Most importantly, a good title for a search engine is between 50 and 55 characters long and contains less than 11 words.
+Most importantly, a good title for a search engine is between 50 and 55 characters and contains less than 11 words.

 You can take an extra step and do some SEO keyword research for your articles.